Honza0297/ETUAR/README.md

-# ETUAR
+# ETUAR - Educational Tutorial for Using of Arduino in Robotics
-Educational Tutorial for Using of Arduino in Robotics
+My bachelor thesis